afruehstueck/playground/README.md

 # playground
-This is a test repository to play around before getting into the real stuff
+This is a repository to play around with WebGL applications